Add to your Claude Code skills

 If index.md doesn't exist, offer to run /obsidian-init to generate it.

-Five commands that pull external knowledge into the vault — X posts, X discourse, web research with citations, and YouTube videos.
+Seven commands that pull external knowledge into the vault - X posts, X discourse, web research with citations, vault-grounded synthesis, YouTube videos, and podcast episodes (plus /obsidian-ingest above for arbitrary URLs, PDFs, audio, and screenshots).
 All output AI-first notes per the vault's Section 0 rule (preamble, rich frontmatter, recency markers, mandatory wikilinks, sources verbatim).

 Setup: API keys live at ~/.config/obsidian-second-brain/.env.
 Run install.sh and answer "y" to the research toolkit prompt, or copy .env.example manually. xAI Grok and Perplexity keys are required; YouTube key is optional (transcripts work without it).